The City of Calgary provides bicycle safety and education information through their pathways and bikeways page.

 Does The City offer any bicycle safety clinics?

 No, we do not provide any specific bicycle safety clinics.
-However, The City of Calgary's Cycling Education page provides information on education programs.
+However, The City of Calgary's pathways and bikeways page provides information on education programs.